rcardin/value-classes/README.md

 AnotherProductRepository.findByCode(anotherDescription)
 ```

-As desired, the compiler will diligently warn us that we are doing it wrong:
+As desired, the compiler diligently warns us that we are doing it wrong:

 ```shell
 [error] /Users/rcardin/Documents/value-types/src/main/scala/ValuesTypes.scala:33:39: type mismatch;